Pond32145/ai-chat-ollama/README.md

 ## ✨ Features

-- ✅ **ChatGPT-Style UI**: Modern interface with sidebar navigation and chat history
 - ✅ **Chat Interface**: Clean, minimal chat UI with message history
 - ✅ **AI Responses**: Powered by local Ollama LLM (llama3)
 - ✅ **Conversation Management**: Each chat has a unique conversationId with auto-generated titles